GA-NIFS: Black hole and host galaxy properties of two z$\simeq$6.8 quasars from the NIRSpec IFU: Data, Reduction, and Analysis

 \subsubsection{Host Line Maps}

-To estimate the noise for our host galaxy maps, we first calculate the noise in the original (quasar and host) cube by measuring the standard deviation $\sigma$ of the quasar signal at the continuum either side of the line complex, for each spaxel.
-For the \hb--\oiii\ line complex, we use rest-frame 4700--4750\AA\ and 5100--5150\AA; for the \ha\ line, we use rest-frame 6400--6430\AA\ and 6670--6700\AA.
-For each spaxel we take the mean of $\sigma_{\rm{blue~continuum}}$ and $\sigma_{\rm{red~continuum}}$ to create a 2D noise map for the quasar cube.
-The quasar subtraction introduces additional noise to the resulting host cube that should be accounted for.
-Following a Monte Carlo process, we generate 200 different realisations of the original cube with normally-distributed noise, where $\sigma$ is taken from the 2D quasar noise map.
+To estimate the noise for our host galaxy maps, we consider that the quasar subtraction introduces additional noise to the resulting host cube that should be accounted for.
+Following a Monte Carlo process, we generate 200 different realisations of the continuum-subtracted cube with normally-distributed noise, where $\sigma$ is taken from the `ERR' extension from the original cube.
 We then perform the \ha\ and \hb\ quasar subtraction on each of these 200 cube realizations.
-To create a noise map for each emission line, we calculate the standard deviation of these 200 realisations of the quasar subtracted cube at each wavelength, and then take the mean $\sigma$ across rest-frame $\pm10$\AA\ from the line peak.
-For the \hb--\oiii\ line complex the values in these noise maps are up to 29\% higher than the original noise maps in the central spatial regions of the quasar for the N\&B quasar subtraction, and 2\% higher for the BLR subtraction.
-For the \ha\ line, the values in the noise map are up to 36\% higher than the original noise map for the N\&B quasar subtraction, and 17\% higher for the BLR subtraction.
+To create our modified noise cube, we calculate the standard deviation of these 200 realisations of the quasar subtracted cube at each wavelength in each spaxel.

+For the \hb--\oiii\ line complex the values in these noise maps are up to 34\% higher than the original noise maps in the central spatial regions of the quasar for the N\&B quasar subtraction, and 4\% higher for the BLR subtraction.
+For the \ha\ line, the values in the noise map are up to 47\% higher than the original noise map for the N\&B quasar subtraction, and 10\% higher for the BLR subtraction.
 The N\&B subtraction introduces more noise than the BLR subtraction, as the N\&B quasar model spectrum contains noise while the BLR quasar spectrum is a smooth model and the model uncertainties are not considered in this calculation.
 The quasar subtraction adds additional uncertainty, particularly where more quasar flux has to be subtracted.